 As long as you take your time with the decision, you won’t regret including a Japanese maple in your landscape.

-Most importantly, make sure the cultivar you choose is a good one, not only for your zone, but your specific location in your landscape.
+Most importantly, make sure the cultivar you choose is a good one, not only for your zone, but for the specific location in your garden that you’ve selected.

-Also, be sure to baby your plant in its first few years in its new location.
+Also, be sure to baby your plant in its first few years after planting in its new location.
 Mostly, you just need to worry about watering adequately.

 There’s nothing more disappointing than investing time and money in a beautiful tree just to watch it slowly – or quickly – perish.

-Choose the right location and keep it well watered and you should be a happy new Japanese maple grower with a thriving new member of the garden to enjoy.
+Choose the right location and keep it well watered, and you should be a happy new Japanese maple grower with a thriving new member of the garden to enjoy.